 1.3.
-The case of ISD.
-This paper focuses on one case study, called "information-set decoding" (ISD).
-This is the state-of-the-art attack strategy against a broad class of code-based cryptosystems, notably the well-known McEliece cryptosystem.
+Contributions of this paper.
+This paper's CryptAttackTester (CAT) software demonstrates feasibility, for two case studies, of carrying out the entire linked series of formalization steps explained in Section 1.2.
+The first case study (Section 5) is brute-force AES-128 key search.
+The second, deeper, case study (Sections 6, 7, 8, 9 and 10) is "information-set decoding" (ISD); this is the state-of-the-art attack strategy against a broad class of code-based cryptosystems, notably the well-known McEliece cryptosystem.

-This paper's CryptAttackTester (CAT) software demonstrates feasibility, for this case study, of carrying out the entire linked series of formalization steps explained in Section 1.2.
-CAT includes formal specifications of (1) a general-purpose model of computation and cost metric, (2) the problem under attack, (3) a spectrum of ISD algorithms in this model, (4) formulas predicting the cost of each algorithm in this metric, and (5) formulas predicting the success probability of each algorithm.
-This paper carefully tunes the details of its ISD algorithms for performance in this metric.
+CAT includes formal specifications of (1) a general-purpose model of computation and cost metric, (2) the two problems under attack, (3) a spectrum of attack algorithms in this model, (4) formulas predicting the cost of each algorithm in this metric, and (5) formulas predicting the success probability of each algorithm.
+This paper carefully tunes the details of its attack algorithms for performance in this metric.

 CAT includes a general-purpose simulator for this model of computation.
-This paper reports what this simulator says about these cost and probability formulas for these ISD algorithms.
+This paper reports what this simulator says about these cost and probability formulas for these attack algorithms.
 In short, the cost predictions are perfect, and the success-probability predictions are close to perfect.
-This paper also quantifies the predicted effectiveness of these ISD algorithms for proposed McEliece parameters.
+This paper also reports CAT's quantification of the predicted effectiveness of these attack algorithms for full-size cryptographic parameters.

-This simulator provides a clear framework for evaluating further ISD algorithms: add specifications of the algorithms and their cost/probability formulas, make sure the formulas are accurate in the simulations, and then use the formulas to compare to other algorithms.
-See Section 3.
-The framework is not limited to some preconceived notion of how ISD algorithms should be built: the same simulator can run arbitrary attack algorithms.
+This simulator provides a clear framework for evaluating further attack algorithms: add specifications of the algorithms and their cost/probability formulas, make sure the formulas are accurate in the simulations, and then use the formulas to compare to other algorithms.
+See Section 4.
+The framework is not limited to some preconceived notion of how attack algorithms should be built: the same simulator can run arbitrary attack algorithms.

 1.4.
-Reasons to take ISD as a case study.
+Motivation for the ISD case study.
 Among all proposed post-quantum public-key encryption systems, the McEliece cryptosystem has the strongest security track record.
 ISD was already known when the cryptosystem was introduced in 1978, and has always driven evaluations of the McEliece security level.
 Other known attack strategies have always been much slower than ISD, avoiding the worrisome situation of security being damaged by an improvement in any one of multiple competing lines of attack.
-Improvements in ISD since 1978 have made zero change in asymptotic McEliece exponents (for this asymptotic analysis see [31], [30, Section 1], and [119]), and have made only small changes in concrete exponents for security levels of interest (as Table 1 illustrates).
+Improvements in ISD since 1978 have made zero change in asymptotic McEliece exponents (for this asymptotic analysis see [34], [33, Section 1], and [132]), and have made only small changes in concrete exponents for security levels of interest (as Table 3 illustrates).

 The fact that actual attack improvements are small is not a reason to expect analysis errors to be correspondingly small.
 For example, if an analysis misses an attack step, the magnitude of the error depends on how the cost of that step compares to the cost of other steps.
-If two different cost metrics are conflated, the magnitude of the error depends on the gap between the cost metrics.
+If two cost metrics are conflated, the magnitude of the error depends on the gap between the cost metrics.
 If there is a calculation error, the magnitude of the error can be arbitrarily large.
 These effects have no obvious connection to how stable attacks are.

-When actual security levels are converging while errors are not, it becomes more and more likely for a claimed algorithm improvement to be the result of an error.
+If actual attack improvements are converging to 0 while errors are not, then it becomes more and more likely for a claimed algorithm improvement to be the result of an error.
 This confuses readers regarding security risks, and warps the scientific process of searching for better attacks.